secrary/makin/README.md

 `Note`: You can use [vcpkg](https://github.com/Microsoft/vcpkg) to get `Capstone`.

-`makin` also generates a script for IDA Pro to set breakpoints at detected APIs, [DEMO](https://youtu.be/6OLoRAEOVls)
+`makin` also generates a script for IDA Pro to set breakpoints at detected APIs.

 At this moment, `makin` can reveal following techniques: